ThuroG/helm-cheatsheet/README.md

 -- or Chartspecific templating like Chart.Name / Chart.ApiVersion / Chart.Version / Chart.Type / Chart.Keywords / Chart.Home
 -- or from K8s itself with Capabilities.KubeVersion / Capabilities.HelmVersion / Capabilities.GitCommit etc.
 -- or of course from the Values file
+- Named Templates is to reuse the same line and can be added to _helpers.tpl file: https://helm.sh/docs/chart_template_guide/named_templates/
+- You may have to use the "." so that the current scope is used (otherwise only the key will be used)
+- Instead of template you should use "include" because it is a function (unlike template which is an action) --> include can be used for pipelines
+- You may have to use the function "indent" in order to make sure that the correct indention is used for example: ```{{- include "labels" . | indent 2}}``` --> Adds two more intend at the end

 # Functions